cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/atv/installing-palera1n-tvos-18.2.md

 ::: tip

-A9(X) and earlier devices have an issue where they will get stuck midway through this process in pongoOS.
+The Apple TV HD has an issue where they will get stuck midway through this process in pongoOS.
 To work around this, you'll need to do the following:

 1. In the terminal window, press `Control` + `C` on your keyboard.
 1. Rerun the command that you just ran.